 Disadvantages of assertive communication

 Others may not approve of this style of communication or may not approve of the views you express.
-Also, having a healthy regard for another person’s rights means that you won’t always get what YOU want.
-You may also find out that you were wrong about a viewpoint that you held.
-But most importantly, as mentioned earlier, it involves the risk that others may not understand and therefore not accept this communication style.
+Also, having a healthy regard for another person’s rights means you won’t always get what YOU want.
+You may also find out that you were wrong about your viewpoint.
+But most importantly, as mentioned earlier, it involves the risk that others may not understand and, therefore, not accept this communication style.

-What assertive communication is not.
-Assertive communication is definitely NOT a lifestyle!
+What assertive communication is not?
+Strong communication is NOT a lifestyle!
 It’s NOT a guarantee that you will get what you want.
-It’s definitely NOT an acceptable communication style with everyone, but at least it’s NOT aggressive.
+It’s NOT an acceptable communication style with everyone, but at least it’s NOT aggressive.

 But it IS about choice.